Criminal Justice program

 Courses provide knowledge for effective decision making

 Evidence-based policy choices and practices about crime and justice require an understanding of the etiology of crime, criminal behavior, criminal justice processes, and the law.
-The study of criminal justice at the UWL addresses these phenomena.
+The study of criminal justice at UWL addresses these phenomena.
 The program is structured around a core of criminal justice courses on such topics as criminological theory, drug use and mental illness, law enforcement, juvenile delinquency, corrections, victimology and criminal law.

 Sample courses